markpbaggett/tamu-cookbook/docs/source/recipes/0001_simplest_image.rst

 Use Case
 --------

-A librarian wants to put an Image work online in an exhibit.
-The work consists of one file, :code:`image.jpg`, and descriptive metadata.
+A librarian wants to put an Image work online in an exhibit so that it can be shared and potentially annotated.
+The work consists of one file, :code:`image.jpg`, and descriptive metadata about the file.

 --------------------
 Implementation Notes